 - 18. The CU Act 1997, as amended, outlines the overall aims and operation of credit unions. - 19.
-The basic $aims^5$ of a credit union are: - the promotion of thrift among its members by the accumulation of their savings; - the creation of sources of credit for the mutual benefits of its members at a fair and reasonable rate of interest; - the use and control of members' savings for their mutual benefit; - the training and education of its members in the wise use of money; - the education of its members in their economic, social and cultural well-being as members of the community; - the improvement of the well-being and spirit of the members' community; and - the provision to its members of such additional services as are for their mutual benefit6. - 20.
+The basic aims of a credit union are: - the promotion of thrift among its members by the accumulation of their savings; - the creation of sources of credit for the mutual benefits of its members at a fair and reasonable rate of interest; - the use and control of members' savings for their mutual benefit; - the training and education of its members in the wise use of money; - the education of its members in their economic, social and cultural well-being as members of the community; - the improvement of the well-being and spirit of the members' community; and - the provision to its members of such additional services as are for their mutual benefit. - 20.
 A credit union operates in accordance with the rules of the credit union which are required, as a condition of the credit union's registration, to be submitted to the Central Bank.
 The minimum contents of the rules of a credit union are set out in the First Schedule of the CU Act 1997, as amended. - 21.
-Members must have some "common bond" approved by the Central Bank7.
+Members must have some "common bond" approved by the Central Bank.
 To become a member of a credit union each individual must hold at least one fully paid up share in the credit union and must qualify under the common bond set out in the credit union's rules.
-The credit union's rules may specify the actual number of shares required for membership of the credit union but this cannot be more than €108. - 22.
+The credit union's rules may specify the actual number of shares required for membership of the credit union but this cannot be more than €10. - 22.
 The "Common Bond" between members of the credit union must be one of those listed below.
-Members must: - follow a particular occupation; or - reside in a particular locality; or - be employed in a particular locality; or - be employed by a particular employer or have retired from employment with a particular employer; or - be a member of a bona fide organisation or society which has been formed for purposes other than that of registration as a credit union; or - have any other common bond approved by the Central Bank. - 23.
-Credit unions therefore are mutual savings and loan organisations which are not for profit and which operate solely for the benefit of their members.
-Any surpluses which are not distributed to members by way of dividend, or otherwise, are retained within the organisation for its future
+Members must: - follow a particular occupation; or - · reside in a particular locality; or - be employed in a particular locality; or - be employed by a particular employer or have retired from employment with a particular employer; or - be a member of a bona fide organisation or society which has been formed for purposes other than that of registration as a credit union; or - have any other common bond approved by the Central Bank.

-5 Section (6)(2) of the CU Act 1997, as amended.
+&lt;sup>5 Section (6)(2) of the CU Act 1997, as amended.

-6 Under section 48 of the CU Act 1997, as amended, before such additional services can be provided by a credit union, the Central Bank must make regulations prescribing additional services that appear to the Central Bank to be of mutual benefit to credit union members - see Credit Union Handbook, Chapter 5 "Additional Services".
+&lt;sup>6 Under section 48 of the CU Act 1997, as amended, before such additional services can be provided by a credit union, the Central Bank must make regulations prescribing additional services that appear to the Central Bank to be of mutual benefit to credit union members - see Credit Union Handbook, Chapter 5 "Additional Services".